namhyung/uftrace/doc/uftrace-replay.md

 :   Show libname name along with function name.

 \--srcline
-:   Show source location of each function if available.
+:   Show source location (definition line) of each function if available.

+\--no-callsite
+:   Do not show the call site location of each function.
+Call site info
+    is normally shown by default when the function was recorded with the `callsite` trigger (see *TRIGGERS* in `uftrace-record`(1)).
+It is shown as `/* from file.c:33 */`, or combined with `--srcline` as `/* file.c:11 from file.c:33 */`.

 \--format=*TYPE*
 :   Select the output format.
 Supported values are `normal` (default) and `html`.